mychelsegrini/an-alien-exercise/README.md

 - **Publicação no GitHub, em conta individual e repositório apropriado: até 1 ponto**
     - Published.
 - **Desafio!
 Utilize a estrutura de dados do tipo lista em seu código: até 1 ponto**
     - Used, for example, in the property "scene" (that holds the game's list of scenes as classes) in the constant "config."
+Also, the user's and bird's points are stored in a single array.